 “It is a way of denying the pain while trying to accept the reality of the loss.
 As denial fades, it is slowly replace with the reality of the loss.

 “You begin to question the how and why.
-How did this happen? you may ask, as you review the circumstances.
+How did this happen?
+You might review the circumstances over and over.

 “You are no longer in an external story-telling mode; now you turn inward as you begin to search for understanding.